40net-cloud/fortinet-azure-solutions/FortiGate/AzureVirtualWAN/README.md

 In this scenario, the ingress traffic flows are handled by a FortiGate-VM cluster outside of the Virtual WAN Hub.
 The Public IPs assigned to the FortiGate instances inside the Virtual WAN Hub only provide access for management using FortiManager and IPSEC VPN tunnels.
 To provide any additional access to your workload a separate FortiGate cluster can be installed in a spoke VNET, dubbed "Cloud Security Services Hub", handling all the inbound traffic using an External Azure Load Balancer.

-To exchange routes dynamically, you can configure an Virtual WAN Hub to connect with Fortigate-VMs in your Cloud Security Services Hub using BGP Peering.
+To exchange routes dynamically, you can configure an Virtual WAN Hub to connect with FortiGate-VMs in your Cloud Security Services Hub using BGP Peering.

 * [Microsoft: Azure Virtual WAN BGP peering](https://learn.microsoft.com/en-us/azure/virtual-wan/create-bgp-peering-hub-portal)
 * [Microsoft: Virtual WAN Hub routing](https://learn.microsoft.com/en-us/azure/virtual-wan/about-virtual-hub-routing).